-The procedure format produces a string formatted according to the value of fmt-string and the supplied arguments.
+The procedure format produces a string formatted according to fmt-string and the supplied arguments.
 The format string contains markers in which the string representation of each argument is placed.
 The markers include:

 - "~s" instructs the formatter to place the next argument as if the procedure write has printed it.
 If the argument contains a string, the string will be quoted and all quotes and backslashes in the string will be escaped.
 Similarly, characters will be printed using the #\x notation. - "~a" instructs the formatter to place the next argument as if the procedure display has printed it.
 Strings and characters are placed as they are in the output. - "~b" instructs the formatter to convert the next argument to its binary (base 2) representation.
 The argument must be an exact number.
-Note that the #b numeric prefix is not produced in the output.
+Note that the #b numeric prefix is not produced in the output. - "~o" is similar to "~b" except that the number is printed in octal (base 8).

-"~o" is similar to "~b" except that the number is printed in octal (base 8).
+[&]quot;~x" is similar to "~b" except that the number is printed in hexadecimal (base 16).

-- "~x" is similar to "~b" except that the number is printed in hexadecimal (base 16). - "~d" outputs the next argument, which can be an exact or inexact number in its decimal (base 10) representation. - "~~" instructs the formatter to place a tilde character, ~, in the output without consuming an argument.
+"~d" outputs the next argument, which can be an exact or inexact number, in its decimal (base 10) representation.

+"~~" instructs the formatter to place a tilde character, ~, in the output without consuming an argument.